UnFameeee/Attendance-By-Face-Recognition/README.md

 ```
 ## How to run the project on local (Follow the sequence)
 ### Back-End
-1. Go to Back-End folder, then type **"npm i"** in the terminal to install all the necessary libraries
+1. Go to backend folder, then type **"npm i"** in the terminal to install all the necessary libraries
 2. Then type: **"npm run dev"** to run the Back-End
 3. The Backend will start on http://localhost:8081

 ### Front-End
 1. Go to frontend folder, then type **"npm i"** in the terminal to install all the necessary libraries
 2. Then type: **"npm start"** to run the Front-End
-3. The Frontend will start on localhost:3000
+3. The Frontend will start on http://localhost:3000

 ## Link deployment:
 - Human resource management website: